lino-framework/book/docs/specs/tickets.rst

         The description can contain *memo commands* defined by the application.

+    .. attribute:: site

+        The site this ticket belongs to.
+        You can select only sites you are subscribed to.

     .. attribute:: upgrade_notes

         A formatted text field meant for writing instructions for the